catsolot/ttable/README.md

 # ttable

 This is a program in C to generate a truth table on the console for a specified Boolean function.
+Currently only works for 2 variables and limited set of Boolean functions.

 ## TODO
 1. Read command file